-As of December 31, 2023, we had outstanding gross long-term debt of \$987.2 million, variable interest entity ("VIE") debt of \$79.5 million and interest commitments on long-term debt of \$204.0 million.
-Our primary debt facilities are (i) Senior secured sustainability linked amortizing term loan (the "\$570 million bank facility") with a maturity date of February 2027 and an initial interest rate of the Secured Overnight Financing Rate ("SOFR") plus 220 basis points with a syndicate of banks, which refinanced six of the Original Vessels acquired from Golar and (ii) a \$520 million term loan facility (the "\$520 million term loan facility"), with a maturity date in May 2029 and carries interest at SOFR plus a margin of 200 basis points, which we assumed in connection with the acquisition of four vessels from affiliates of QPSL in November 2022.
+As of December 31, 2024, we had outstanding gross long-term debt of \$1,321.7 million, and interest commitments on long-term debt of \$300.3 million.
+Our primary debt facilities are (i) \$570.0 million reducing revolving credit facility with a maturity date of December 2029 and an interest rate of the Secured Overnight Financing Rate ("SOFR") plus 200 basis points with a syndicate of banks financing five of our Vessels (ii) a \$520 million term loan facility which was amended for a \$200 million upsize term loan facility with maturity in May 2029 and carries interest at SOFR plus a margin of 200 basis points with a syndicate of banks financing six of our Vessels, and (iii) the pre-delivery credit facility, with affiliates of Huaxia Financial Leasing Co.
+Ltd ("Huaxia"), in respect of the GAIL Sagar which was delivered to CoolCo in January 2025.
+In addition, we have entered into sale and leaseback arrangements with a subsidiary of Huaxia whereby the Kool Tiger was sold to Huaxia for \$179.5 million and leased back to us on a 10 year lease term.

-In relation to the \$570 million bank facility, the margin will decrease 5 basis points if specified sustainability performance targets with respect to vessel efficiency ratios are met or increase 5 basis points if such targets are not met.
-Such targets lower each year from 2022 to 2026.
 For more information regarding our long-term debt and lease liabilities, including applicable interest rates, maturity dates and security interests, see "Item 5.
 Operating and Financial Review and Prospects - B. Liquidity and Capital Resources - Debt Facilities."
-We have exercised the option to acquire the Newbuild Vessels, which has further increased our debt.
 Our debt level could have important consequences to us, including the following: